mjftw/pluma-automation/docs/design-core-values.md

 * Python is a well used modern language which is easy to learn
 * Python runs almost everywhere these days, offering great portability
 * A Python project is easy to set up, with no compilation required
+* Development is faster, more efficient and flexible when no the same code can be run on the development machine and target hardware without modification or compilation
 * A fully Python codebase means that all classes may be used in an interactive manner via the interactive Python interperator, giving a command line interface for free
 * The entire project can be easily debugged using the Python debugger
   * Having parts of the core functionality written in a different language would break the debugger's ability to fully trace the source tree